luiswirth/bsc-thesis/src/matter/mesh.typ

 the parametrization and chart maps are both identity maps.

-Okay, here is a revised version of the "Abstract Simplices" section, incorporating improvements while adhering to your constraints.
-I have focused on clarity, flow, and correcting minor grammatical issues, ensuring the text accurately describes the provided code's behavior, including the specific interpretation of `subsets`.

----

 == Abstract Simplices

 After studying coordinate simplices, the reader has hopefully developed some